CLSherrod/clsherrod.github.io/_posts/2024-02-28-love's-journey.md

 tags:
 - love
 permalink: "loves-journey"
-excerpt:
+excerpt: Poem about my love of my life.
 ---
 I recently celebrated 19 years together with the love of my life Nan Akasha.
 Having a love so deep I think is quite rare in the world.
-I wrote a #poem to celebrate. @highlight
+I wrote a poem to celebrate.

 ## Love's Journey: Nineteen Years and Counting